trilibi/memTask/README.md

 memTask
 =======

-memTask will remember all time which you spent in Sublime Text 2
+memTask will remember all time which you spent in Sublime Text 2 and Sublime Text 3

 ![interface](https://dl.dropbox.com/u/3478999/different/memTask.PNG "interface")